jtheisen/moldinium/readme.md

 derive from other baked types at all.
 This could be done though, but of course requires the user to somehow sometimes distinguish a unique base.

+On the plus side, such libraries are generally willing to use an existing collection instance in properties typed as `IList<>` or `ICollection<>` so, that there's no additional trouble on that front.

 #### Entity Framework

-Entity Framework is similar in that it also wants to create its entity types.
+Entity Framework is even more important than deserializers as entities are more often bound against in UIs.
+It's similar in that it also wants to create its entity types.
 It has one major additional problem: Fluent configuration.

 The best solution that can be implemented with reasonable effort would offer the user to configure like this: